zwave-js/node-zwave-js/docs/api/controller.md

 #### Manually assign custom return routes (nodes → controller or nodes → other nodes)

 As a last resort, the routes uses by a node can entirely be assigned manually.
-This uses the `Z-Wave Protocol` command class, which is used internally by the controller and Z-Wave protocol, so this should at least be considered an inofficial way to set return routes.
+This uses the `Z-Wave Protocol` command class, which is used internally by the controller and Z-Wave protocol, so this should at least be considered an unofficial way to set return routes.

 Up to 4 routes for each combination of source and destination node can be set.
 If less routes are given, the remaining ones will be cleared.
 Optionally, a priority route can be set, which will always be used for the first transmission attempt.
 Up to 3 of the other routes will then be used as fallbacks, but no automatically determined routes will be used.